Foreign students say the threat of Trump's executive orders is getting real

 Others take a different view.
 Ilya Shapiro, a senior fellow and director of constitutional studies at the Manhattan Institute, a conservative think tank, is also a staunch free speech proponent.
 But in this case, he says, "It's not about policing or prosecuting speech, it's about enforcing immigration regulations, and immigration regulations say that if you espouse support for certain groups that are inimical to the American interest, then you don't get a visa, or if you're here already then your visa gets revoked."

-Meantime, pro-Palestinian students are left contemplating their risk.
-Some, like a 27-year old graduate student from the West Bank, who asked that his name not be used for fear of being targeted, says he will continue to speak out.
+Meanwhile, pro-Palestinian students are left contemplating their risk.
+Some, like a 27-year-old graduate student from the West Bank, who asked that his name not be used for fear of being targeted, says he will continue to speak out.

 Still, he did reach out to a free-speech advocacy group to make sure he's got help lined up just in case, as he put it, someone wants to "get rid of" him.